WCTW: History

-The 98.5 frequency, the first FM station in Greene County, first came into being in early 1988 as a construction permit bearing the WCKL-FM calls as a sister to WCKL.
+The 98.5 frequency, the first FM station in Greene County, New York, first came into being in early 1988 as a construction permit bearing the WCKL-FM call sign as a sister to WCKL.
 Originally, the plans for the station were to simulcast the popular standards format of WCKL but at some point in 1990 these plans were changed for the 98.5 frequency to go on its own under the new call letters as WQKZ.
-With those calls, the station would begin testing late that August and on September 6 would sign on with a CHR format as The Mid-Hudson Valley's Power Station, Z98.5.
-This is not to be confused with "KZ96.7", a "Rock 40" station that briefly served the Albany-Schenectady-Troy market to the north.
+With those calls, the station would begin testing late that August and on September 6 would sign on with a contemporary hit radio format as "The Mid-Hudson Valley's Power Station, Z98.5".
+This is not to be confused with "KZ96.7", a "Rock 40" station that briefly served the Capital District to the north.
 Being an all-local station outside of signing off overnights and some weekend programming, Z98.5 attracted listeners from WBPM, then at 94.3 MHz as "B94", in Kingston.
 However, its presence in a small, unrated market at a time of Top 40 radio's decline was a challenge.
 Attracting listeners against established rivals such as WSPK, WBPM, and WFLY made things even worse.
 The station began to lose money.

 In late 1991, Straus Media (owner of WELV and WWWK in Ellenville) purchased WCKL and WQKZ.
-Looking to make the pairing of stations more attractive to advertisers and wanting to cut costs, Straus flipped WQKZ to a hot adult contemporary format as WCTW (The Cat) in February 1992 with the station going to satellite-fed programming outside of mornings which retained Z98.5 morning host Bob Johnson.
+Looking to make the pairing of stations more attractive to advertisers and wanting to cut costs, Straus flipped WQKZ to a hot adult contemporary format as WCTW ("The Cat") in February 1992 with the station going to satellite-fed programming outside of mornings which retained Z98.5 morning host Bob Johnson.
 Straus would later buy the cross-river rivals of WCKL and WCTW, Hudson-based WRVW and WHUC, in early 1995 giving Straus a practical monopoly on radio between Kingston and Albany.
-This would be followed in July 1996 by Johnson getting a move to afternoons (with the studios moving from Catskill to Poughkeepsie alongside Straus' stations there) with the syndicated Bob & Sheri morning show coming to the station; in fact, WCTW was their first affiliate in syndication.
+This would be followed in July 1996 by Johnson getting a move to afternoons (with the studios moving from Catskill to Poughkeepsie alongside Straus' stations there) with the syndicated Bob & Sheri morning show–based out of WWSN in Charlotte–coming to the station as its first affiliate.